fletcher/peg-multimarkdown-latex-support/readme-folk.md

 ### `mmd-load-unicode-related` ###

+NOTE: the following doesn't work for me anymore.
+This use `ucharclasses`, but it doesn't work on my Mac anymore, which has OS X El Capitan and the latest MacTex in 2015.
+Note that my original implementation in `mmd-load-unicode-related` only included Chinese, Greek, Hebrew, although should be extendable to anything `ucharclasses` support.
+In the next section I include an alternative way to include Greek and Chinese.

 Provide Automated unicode support in XeLaTeX, see comments in the file.

 This load the package `xltxtra`, which loads the `fontspec`, which